deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “No stamp on this,” she said, handing it over.
 “Just… the signature of postmaster-general of Akyawentuo.”

-*‘This’* turned out to be a package of four letters, in a clean-edged manilla envelope.
+*‘This’* turned out to be a package of four letters, in a clean-edged manila envelope.
 One of the letters was written on sharp white office stationery, but the rest of it had a slightly more… home-grown feel.
 Clearly somebody over there had invented paper.
 Copied.
 Discovered, whatever.

 Allison took it off her. “...Akyawentuo has a postmaster-general?”
 She turned the envelope over in her hands and snorted. “...This is Daniel Hurt’s signature.”